tillysscott/ONT_analysis/TE_annotation/README.md

 # TE annotation
-This is a collection of scripts to generate a TE library and mask TE
+This is a collection of scripts to generate a TE library, mask TE and do some analysis
 You will need seqkit, TwoBit and ParseRM installed locally

 ## Step 1 - Generate a TE library